appgurueu/codeguessing/Readme.md

 * 42: 2048 in the terminal in Rust.
 * 43: Spirograph drawing in Lua using LÖVE.
 May contain traces of tomfoolery.
 * 44: Countdown solver in Python.
+* 45: Connect Four bot and TUI in Nim.